Fascism in Peru: Post-WWII era

 The end of World War II saw a discredition of fascism worldwide, both academically and politically, leading to its marginalization in Peru.
 Peruvian fascism lost most of its political presence, becoming more of an underground current rather than a mainstream ideology.
 Many intellectuals who had previously supported or sympathized with fascism during the 1930s and 1940s adapted to the new political landscape by accepting electoral mechanisms, and some of them went on to join right-wing or center-right parties while others participated as collaborators of dictatorships.
 Since Latin America did not suffer the horrors of war and there was not an open process of defascistization or denazification as it was in Germany, Revolutionary Union could continue their operations during the post-war years.
 However, the organization decayed politically and failed to regain the influence it had during the 1930s.

 Luis A. Flores, former leader of the urrista movement, returned from his nine-year long exile in 1945 and resumed his fascist advocacy despite the end of the war.
 In 1946, Flores held briefly a senatorial seat representing the department of Piura until 1948, and in 1949, he was designated as the official ambassador to Italy, where he remained in charge until 1950.
 During this period, Flores initially supported Manuel A. Odría’s regime; however, over time, a rivalry developed between them that culminated in the political decline of the former.
-The urrista movement would last until the 1980s, disappearing entirely before the end of the Cold War, with remnants persisting up to the early days of Shining Path terrorism.
+The urrista movement would last until the 1980s, disappearing entirely before the end of the Cold War, with remnants persisting up to the early days of the internal conflict in Peru.

+The World Alliance of National-Revolutionaries (Alianza Mundial de Nacional-Revolucionarios) was founded on 11 August 1975 aboard the yacht Feliciana in international waters off the coast of Peru, with Berhartd Gheyn (Chile), Aldo Rosado (Cuba), Tom Bleming, and A. Martín (South Africa) forming its leadership.
+The Alliance brought together delegates from distinct neo-fascist and national-revolutionary organizations from around the globe, including groups from Bolivia, Cuba, Argentina, Italy, Japan, Palestine, Chile, Germany, France, Portugal, and Spain.
+During the early 1980s, the minor National Socialist Movement of Peru (Movimiento Nacional Socialista del Perú, MNSP) was founded in Lima.
+It was led by E. Basurto Carbonell and was supportive of "mainstream" national socialist policies.
+The MNSP maintained contact with other international neo-Nazi parties and, in 1981, was recognized as the Peruvian section of the World Union of National Socialists (WUNS).
+The White Power Movement (Movimiento Poder Blanco, M-88), a minor fascist movement, was also active during the decade.